owncloud-archive/documentation/developer_manual/core/ui-testing.rst

 The server will bind to: ``$SRV_HOST_NAME:$SRV_HOST_PORT``.

-- To run the federation Sharing tests make sure you have configured HTTPS with valid certificates on both servers URLs (_`Import SSL certificates <https://doc.owncloud.org/server/10.0/admin_manual/configuration/server/import_ssl_cert.html>`_) or do not offer HTTPS at all, then the federation sharing would use HTTP.
+- To run the federation Sharing tests:

+  1. Make sure you have configured HTTPS with valid certificates on both servers URLs
+  2. `Import SSL certificates <https://doc.owncloud.org/server/10.0/admin_manual/configuration/server/import_ssl_cert.html>`_ (or do not offer HTTPS).

 - Run the tests: